diazdc/diazdc-pfb2019/Pandas.md

 For example, lets say you want to parse your RNA-seq results to a list of genes within a specific range of p-values and log fold changes, like "all p-values less than `1e-15` and log fold changes greater than `1.2`".
 You can apply your knowledge of Python operators such as `and, >, <` to subset a data frame based on the afformentioned parameters.

+#### Pandas has the ability to read in various data formats

+- Open a local file using Pandas, usually a CSV file, but could also be a delimited text file (like TSV), Excel, etc

+- Open a remote file or database like a CSV or a JSONon a website through a URL or read from a SQL table/database

 <br/>

 ## Types of data manipulated in Pandas